Loading [MathJax]/extensions/TeX/newcommand.js

 • What kind of impact did these foreigners have on the Mexican and Indian peoples?

-This page titled 3: Mexican Californios- Conflict and Culture, 1821–1846 is shared under a CC BY-NC-SA 4.0 license and was authored, remixed, and/or curated by Robert W. Cherny, Gretchen Lemke-Santangelo, & Richard Griswold del Castillo (Self Published) via source content that was edited to the style and standards of the LibreTexts platform; a detailed edit history is available upon request.
+This page titled 3: Mexican Californios- Conflict and Culture, 1821–1846 is shared under a CC BY-NC-SA 4.0 license and was authored, remixed, and/or curated by Robert W. Cherny, Gretchen Lemke-Santangelo, & Richard Griswold del Castillo (Self Published) via source content that was edited to the style and standards of the LibreTexts platform.